 When?
 We politely request that participants visit their plots a minimum of 1x per year, but the rest is purely up to you!
 Partnering agencies will be offering 2 corresponding events in 2023 but attendance is not required to adopt a plot.

-Saturday, October TBD.
-Planting event.
+Saturday, October 21, 10am – Planting Event.
 Persistently killing weeds can be mentally challenging.
-Refresh your perspective and keep the dream (and plants) alive by planting native seeds and plugs in your plot!
-Plants, seeds, lunch, and tools will be provided.
+Refresh your perspective and keep the dream alive by planting native plants in your plot!
+Plants, seeds, snacks, and tools will be provided.

 Trinity River Restoration Program, Kiana Abel